psal/anonymouth/README.md

 ###<a id="how-to-build-and-run"></a>How to Build and Run

+In order for Anonymouth to run properly the Java Heap size needs to be extended.
+This can be done by going to Run > Run Configurations.
+In the Window that appears, "ThePresident" needs to be selected on the left pane.
+On the right pane, the "Arguments" tab needs to be selected, and in the VM Arguments, the extended size needs to be specified (ex. -Xmx1024M).

 Once Anonymouth is all set up in Eclipse, you need only run `ThePresident` from the package `edu.drexel.psal.anonymouth.gooie` to begin using it.

 Please note that there are two main package categories, JStylo and Anonymouth.
-The majority of Anonymouth developement should be in the Anonymouth packages as Anonymouth simply uses the JStylo libraries for parts of the initial document process, so beginners need only concern themselves with the Anonymouth packages.
+The majority of Anonymouth development should be in the Anonymouth packages as Anonymouth simply uses the JStylo libraries for parts of the initial document process, so beginners need only concern themselves with the Anonymouth packages.

 [Back to top](#top)